Thematic classification of publications in SLU:s publication database

 If your publication is written as part of one or more programs within EMA (FOMA), SLU's Future platforms, Wildlife Damage Centre or another area of research that is listed below, this should be indicated in SLUpub.
 This information is used for internal follow-up of publishing activities within the different programs and to be able to generate various lists of publications for external presentation.

-EMA (FOMA)/Research programs/stakeholders
+Tags for EMA (FOMA)/Research programs/stakeholders

 - Agricultural landscape